Quick Guide

 After exporting the Google Search Console data to Google Sheets, Amigo will automatically update the imported data on the daily basis or at a frequency of your choice.

 You can also set an alert to let Amigo send the analytics report to you and your team via email and/or Slack.
-The feature will soon be available on the web app, but as of now you can implement it by installing Amigo Add-on from the Google Workspace Marketplace here.
+The feature will soon be available on the web app; for now you’ll need the Amigo add-on for Google Sheets to set alerts.
+You can get it from the Google Workspace Marketplace.

 Open the spreadsheet and use Amigo Add-on to set alerts.
 Click here to learn more.